Renovation Contractor vs. Interior Designer vs. DIY

 Pro #2: Legal and Safety Compliance: Contractors are familiar with local building codes and regulations, ensuring your project meets all safety standards and passes inspections without issues.

-Cons of Hiring a General Contractor
+Cons of Hiring a Renovation Contractor in Singapore

 Con #2: Communication Challenges – Disagreements may occur if the contractor doesn’t fully grasp your expectations.
 Worse, if you’re not updated regularly on the progress.
-This can be very frustrating especially when you’ve entrusted your dream home to a third party.
+This can be very frustrating, especially when you’ve entrusted your dream home to a third party.

 Con #3: Potential for Scope Creep – Sometimes, your contractor may suggest changes or upgrades during the renovation as it progresses.
 These unexpected changes will incur additional costs and extended timelines.